kbysiec/vscode-search-everywhere/README.md

 * `searchEverywhere.exclude`

 An array of globs.
-Any file matching these globs will be excluded from searching.
+Any file matching these globs will be excluded from indexing.

 Default value: